Tariff threat risks ‘dangerous downward spiral’, UK and affected countries warn

 “We are committed to upholding our sovereignty.”

+He said it was “time for Denmark to give back”, adding: “China and Russia want Greenland, and there is not a thing that Denmark can do about it.

-Prime Minister Sir Keir Starmer has described the move as “completely wrong” and said he would be “pursuing this directly” with the US administration.
+Prime Minister Sir Keir Starmer has called the plan to apply tariffs “completely wrong” and said he would be “pursuing this directly” with the US administration.

+Although Washington has been ratcheting up pressure over its plans for Greenland, US reports suggest the countries were given no notice of what was coming.

+Sir Keir will speak to Mr Trump at the “earliest opportunity”, one of his ministers said on Sunday, but could not say if that would be at Davos in the coming week.

 Bookmark popover